brookssime/CellSociety-CS308/Design.md

 The Cell class will have a method update which updates both its state and its current color.

 **Grid**
-As instance variables, this class will have a String name, an int[][] which determines which cells are neighbors.
+As instance variables, this class will have a String name, an 2D int array which determines which cells are neighbors.
 For example, if {0,1} is an element in the array.
 Then we know the cell at position (i, j+1) is a neighbor of (i, j).
-We will also be using a 2D Cell[][] to store all the cells are in what position.
+We will also be using a 2D Cell array to store all the cells are in what position.
 This class will have a getNeighbors(Cell) which returns an ArrayList of cells that are its neighbors.
 The Grid will be have a checkRules() function which loops over all cells and determines which changes to make.
 The handleUpdate() method will then apply those changes.
 We can have a method update() which calls both of these functions.